 Doing preliminary research on the plastic surgery procedure(s) you are interested in will make the consultation much better.
-Rather than me explaining the very basics of the procedures, we will have time to go into more depth regarding your expectations, potential complications, and other nuances of the procedure.
+Rather than spending our time with me explaining the very basics of the procedures, we will have time to go into more depth regarding your expectations, potential complications, and other nuances of the procedure.
 Let’s face it, our time is precious and limited.
-Sure you can come back for another consultation, but preparation will always be rewarded.
-Misunderstandings usually arise when communication is compromised by confusion, and confusion is limited by preparation.
+Sure, you can come back for another consultation, but preparation will always be rewarded.
+Misunderstandings usually arise when communication is compromised by confusion, and confusion is limited by good preparation.

 So where do you go to get prepared?
 If you’re reading this, you’re already doing a good job.
 Click on the pages of the procedures you’re interested in.
 You will find some additional links for information within this website.
 Here are some good sites to check out for more information: